Canon 60D vs Sony A7

 So how do things add up?
-Is the Canon 60D better than the Sony A7 or vice versa?
+Which of the two cameras – the Canon 60D or the Sony A7 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.